Skip to main content

 Water can make cats uncomfortable.
 They spend lots of time grooming themselves and perfecting their coats — and if you’ve ever seen the way that a cat will fastidiously start grooming himself after you pat him, you’ve witnessed this firsthand.

 Water messes all that up.
 A wet coat is heavy, uncomfortable, and even cold.
 Cats are all about staying warm and cozy, and getting wet goes against those instincts and preferences.
-As a result, your cat will probably strongly protest if you try to give him a bath, and he’ll quickly retreat if he’s outside when it starts raining.
+As a result, your animal will probably strongly protest if you try to give him a bath, and he’ll quickly retreat if he’s outside when it starts raining.
 In reality, he may be saving himself extra grooming efforts while ensuring that he stays comfortable by not getting wet.

 Cat walking on a railing in front of a bay of water